ReefAlturki/NLP_UnsupervisedLearning_Project/Project_Proposal.md

 **What is the framing question of your analysis, or the purpose of the model/system you plan to build?**

+The main goal of this project is to build unsupervised learning models that address a meaningful topic modeling of customers' written Tweets about their ASOS online shopping experience. we are going to bulid different models and compare them to use the best model.
+The models focuse ob finding postive and negative user's feedbacks.
+We are also going to explore the time series feature of a tweet in order to get insightful analysis.

 **Who benefits from exploring this question or building this model/system?**

+ASOS quality assurance department can beneft from this project to improve their services.

 ## Data Description: